Installation

 The KIWI NG build tests:

-The KIWI NG project itself hosts a collection of appliance descriptions which are used for integration testing of the KIWI NG builder itself.
-These descriptions are required to build prior any KIWI NG release and are also used as the base for this documentation.
+The KIWI NG project itself hosts a collection of appliance descriptions that are used for integration testing of the KIWI NG builder itself.
+These descriptions are required to build prior to any KIWI NG release and are also used as the base for this documentation.
 Please check them out when working with this reference guide:

 $ git clone https://github.com/OSInside/kiwi